DianaBCh/API-Testing-Practice/README.md

   * *Get Contact List:* Retrieves the list of contacts.
   * *Get Contact By ID:* Fetches a specific contact using the contact ID.
-  * *Update Contact:* Performs a full update of contact information.
+  * *Update Contact:* Performs a complete update of contact information.
-  * *Partial Update:* Tests updating only selected fields of a contact.
+  * *Partial Update:* Updates only selected fields of a contact.
   * *Delete Contact:* Deletes a contact and validates successful deletion.